jschnurr/jeffsidea.com/_posts/2013-09-01-12-steps-to-converting-a-customer-crisis-into-loyalty.markdown

-Commitment to a debrief is a useful tactical tool during the crisis as well, allowing for complaints or unhelpful observations by frustrated people to be channeled into a transparent process *after* we’ve solved the problem.
+Commitment to a debrief is a useful tactical tool during the crisis as well, allowing for complaints or unhelpful observations by frustrated people to be channeled into a transparent process _after_ we’ve solved the problem.
 It sends the message that you’re willing to listen, just not right now.

+---

-***Technical Support is not for the faint of heart.***  For those of you supporting enterprise customers on mission critical systems, I hope that you find this information helpful.
+**_Technical Support is not for the faint of heart._**  For those of you supporting enterprise customers on mission critical systems, I hope that you find this information helpful.
 For as much as it may not feel that way at the time, these events really do cement a high-trust,